xxsimoxx/stats-for-update-manager/readme.txt

 This plugin is intended to be used by *developers*.

-This plugin stores data about plugins update requests in a table.
+This plugin stores data about plugins/themes update requests in a table.
 You can configure how much time this data is kept using `sfum_old_after` filter (defaults to 4 weeks).

 The table structure contains:
 * URL of the site asking for updates, sha512 hashed
-* plugin checked
+* plugin/theme checked
 * timestamp of the last check

-**Is up to you to decide if and to inform your plugin users that this data is kept.**
+**Is up to you to decide if and to inform your plugin/theme users that this data is kept.**

 **To help us know the number of active installations of this plugin, we collect and store anonymized data when the plugin check in for updates.
 The date and unique plugin identifier are stored as plain text and the requesting URL is stored as a non-reversible hashed value.
 This data is stored for up to 28 days.**

-To skip Stats for Update Manager from logging, the plugin have to ask for updates defining, in the body of the request done by UpdateClient, `$body['sfum']='no-log'`.
+To skip Stats for Update Manager from logging, the plugin/theme have to ask for updates defining, in the body of the request done by UpdateClient, `$body['sfum']='no-log'`.

 == Frequently asked questions ==